gahan-corporation/wyatt/addons/web_responsive/README.rst

 Web Responsive
 ==============

-This module provides a mobile compliant interface for Odoo Community web.
+This module provides a mobile compliant interface for Gerp Community web.

 Features: